How Do You Stop Collection Calls In Toronto?

 If you do actually owe the money, and a mistake hasn’t been made, the best course is to repay it in full as quickly as possible.
 But if that’s not possible, you can try explaining this to the debt collector and offering an alternate method of repayment, such as a series of monthly payments that go on until your debt is cleared.

 If you do come to this kind of agreement, make sure you follow up in writing before you pay anything.
 And when repaying the money, don’t send cash and make sure you get a receipt.
 You want to have concrete proof that you have an agreement and that payments have been made, in case things later wind up in court.

 Also, if you are satisfied the agency is legitimate it’s probably wise to deal with the collection agency itself rather than going back to the original creditor.
 This might just cause confusion, unless there has been a mistake made in your account.

 If you think you are being mistreated by a collection agency, you or your lawyer could try sending a letter to its head office.
 Or if you believe they are breaking the law, you could also complain to the provincial regulator.
 It would be wise to take notes during agency contacts so you can make a coherent case for wrongdoing.

 Of course, sometimes despite your best efforts, you can’t get the phone calls to stop, perhaps because your finances have come to the point you can’t settle the debt in any reasonable amount of time.

 But this does not mean that you have run out of options.
 Come into Richard Killen & Associates for a free consultation to find out what you can do to finally silence the ringing.
 In fact, it might be a good idea not to wait until you hit a dead end to consult Richard Killen & Associates.
-It never hurts to know your options ahead of time to stop collection calls and reduce the stress associated with these calls.
+It never hurts to know your debt solutions and options ahead of time to stop collection calls and reduce the stress associated with these calls.

 Stop Harassment by Creditors